ianstormtaylor/slate/docs/api/nodes/editor.md

 Read `options.unit` to see how this method iterates through positions.

-Note: By default void nodes are treated as a single point and iteration will not happen inside their content unless you pass in true for the voids option, then iteration will occur.
+Note: By default void nodes are treated as a single point and iteration will not happen inside their content unless the voids option is set, then iteration will occur.

 Options: